Telecommunications and Governance Consultant, Televate

 ARMER Program Manager / Statewide Interoperability Coordinator, DPS ECN

 Jim serves the State of Minnesota in the Department of Public Safety Emergency Communication Networks as the ARMER Program Manager and Statewide Interoperability Coordinator (SWIC).
-ARMER stands for the Allied Radio Matrix for Emergency Responders and is an 800 MHz trunked radio system serving as the primary voice communications tool for a great majority of public safety responders and public service entities throughout Minnesota.
+ARMER is the 800 MHz trunked radio system serving as the primary voice communications tool for a great majority of public safety responders and public service entities throughout Minnesota.
 In his role as Program Manager, Jim works with regional and state Emergency Communication Boards and Committees, end users, and technical staff to ensure high quality communications in all corners of the state.
 As the SWIC, Jim is responsible for ensuring communications between in-state ARMER and non-ARMER users as well as interstate and international communications.
 He previously served as a Minnetonka police officer and assisted in Minnetonka's transition to ARMER.

 Radio Services Coordinator, Metropolitan Emergency Services Board (MESB)